arkhn/fhir-river/README.md

 Run the script to create some .csv file in the SFTP server: `python test/create_file_stfp.py` (ugly script, but it works fine just to test that it works).

-4. Play with it: in the script `fhir_transformer/src/main.py`, edit the function `process_event` to do whatever you want!
+4. Play with it: in the script `transformer/src/main.py`, edit the function `process_event` to do whatever you want!
-   (make sure that the consumer has suscribed to the right topics defined in the config.json files in `fhir_transformer/src/main.py:9` in the variable `TOPICS`.
+   (make sure that the consumer has suscribed to the right topics defined in the config.json files in `transformer/src/main.py:9` in the variable `TOPICS`.

 ## FHIR River API

-The `fhir_river_api` container is a Flask App with an API.
+The `api` container is a Flask App with an API.
 This API enables us to trigger a run of the ETL (sample or batch).

 To do so, it produces an event in a Kafka topic listened by the extractor with the arguments received via the endpoints